 - A recent report estimated that, in the United States, 14 percent of deaths from cancer in men and 20 percent of deaths in women were due to overweight and obesity

-- After menopause, obese women have 1.5 times the risk of breast cancer of women of a healthy weight
+- After menopauseThe end of a woman’s menstrual cycles, defined as 12 consecutive months of no menstrual periods., obese women have 1.5 times the risk of breast cancer of women of a healthy weight

 - Scientists estimate that about 11,000 to 18,000 deaths per year from breast cancer in U.S. women over age 50 might be avoided if women could maintain a BMI under 25 throughout their adult lives